fastoch/Docker_Course/README.md

 - run `docker run -p 5173:5173 -v "$(pwd):/app" -v /app/node_modules react-docker`

 The `-v` flag stands for volume, and the `$(pwd)` command returns the current working directory.

 The second volume is to create a node_modules folder inside the container, which is required for the app to run.
-The dependencies that will be installed via `npm install` will be stored in this node_modules folder.
+Because the dependencies that will be installed via `npm install` will be stored in this node_modules folder.

 Now, our local code is linked to the container, and any changes we make locally will be immediately reflected inside the running container.
 We can check that by going back to the 'src/App.tsx' file and changing the text in the h1 tag.